 Marches Centre of Manufacturing & Technology (MCMT) is passionate about STEM (Science Technology Engineering & Manufacturing) engagement and ensuring we are showcasing potential career routes into industry to primary and secondary school students across Shropshire.

-We need to educate and inspire young people on the vast opportunities there is available when you ‘make things’, the technology you can get to grips with and the positive difference you can make in society.
-Just recently, one of our apprentices has been leading production on parts for vital ventilator equipment for example.
+We need to educate and inspire young people on, the vast opportunities there is available when you ‘make things’, the technology you can get to grips with, and the positive difference you can make in society.
+For example, just recently, one of our apprentices has been leading production on parts for vital ventilator equipment.

 With this in mind, we have used support from the European Social Fund (ESF) to develop a number of initiatives to help prospective students to gain an insight into the 40 different apprenticeship routes that we offer across our Bridgnorth and Shrewsbury technical academies.

 A lot of the content is in the process of being moved online following the restrictions we are operating under during the COVID19 pandemic.
 STEM Engagement will go on!

 Despite the dramatic economic impact of Covid-19, there’s still lots of career opportunities for young people out there, and we’re going to help you find them through a series of Career Launchpad webinars (starting from June 17th).